-Both businesses and philanthropy can also use their relationships and political influence to elevate early childhood as an issue of importance to elected officials and the general public.
-Recommend all discussion include a specific ask and action step in addition to education.
+Both business and philanthropy can also use their relationships and political influence to elevate early childhood as an issue of importance to elected officials.

-Timeframe Milestone Partners/Who will complete milestone Outcome 2020 Madison-specific toolkit is created with sample emails, letters, and elevator pitches for community members to engage with public officials.
-Wisconsin Early Childhood Association Families will have access to resources to learn how to effectively communicate with their elected officials.
-2020 Common Council, Dane County Supervisors and MMSD School Board Members are invited to an early childhood roundtable Common Council, Dane County Supervisors and MMSD School Board and group members Families will be able to meet with their local elected representatives to advocate for early childhood.
-2020 and beyond Create a working group to plan for business strategy in early childhood Advisory Group Members Ongoing work on business strategy is planned and carried out.
-2020 and beyond Create a working group to plan the philanthropic strategy in early childhood United Way of Dane County Ongoing work on philanthropic strategy is planned and carried out.
+Timeframe Milestone Partners/Who will complete milestone Outcome

+2020 Madison-specific Wisconsin Early Families will have

+toolkit is created Childhood access to resources

+with sample emails, Association to learn how to

+letters, and elevator effectively

+pitches for communicate with

+community members their elected officials.

+to engage with public officials.

+2020 Common Council and Common Council and Families will be able

+MMSD School Board MMSD School Board to meet with their

+Members are invited and group members local elected

+to an early childhood representatives to

+roundtable advocate for early childhood.

+2020 and beyond Create a working Advisory Group Ongoing work on

+group to plan for Members business strategy is

+business strategy in planned and carried

+early childhood out

+2020 and beyond Create a working United Way of Dane Ongoing work on

+group to plan the County philanthropic

+philanthropic strategy is planned

+strategy in early and carried out

+childhood